rackerlabs/rackspace-how-to/content/cloud-servers/copy-files-with-scp-and-rsync.md

 product_url: cloud-servers
 ---

-This guide is intended to provide guidance when you try to transfer a file from/to a remote server.
+This artile describes how to transfer a file from and to a remote server.

 # Copying files/directories in a remote way to/from your server

-There are two different tools to transfer files remotely in an easy way, SSH and RSYNC.
-The difference between them resides in that SCP uses SSH to copy files or directories indicated by user.
-RSYNC on the other way the first time is used copy all files/ directories and the further times only copy a delta (files modified, new files or directories), it does not copy all files/directories again.
+You can use either SSH or RSYNC to transfer files to a remote server.
+SCP uses SSH to copy only files or directories selected by the user.
+On first use, RSYNC copies all files and directories and then only copies files and directories that you have changed.
+RSYNC does not copy all files and directories again.

 ##### SSH/SCP:
 #